optimista/vim-org/README.md

 - Link concealment behavior by changing Vim's conceallevel setting in your vimrc
 - Highlighting colors by modifying your colorscheme

+**Note**: The syntax highlighting is specifically designed for the onehalflight colorscheme.
+If you use a different colorscheme, you may need to adjust the highlight definitions in the syntax file.

 ## License